Answers to some common questions about dementia, memory, risk factors and treatments.

 - keep cholesterol at a healthy level.

-Studies suggest it may be particularly important to keep healthy in mid-life to maintain good brain health and help lower your risk of dementia.
+Research suggests it may be particularly important to keep healthy in mid-life to maintain good brain health and to lower your risk of dementia.
+For more information, visit Reducing your risk of dementia.

 Questions about diet

 A balanced diet is an important way to keep healthy.
-This should include:
+This should include eating:

 - plenty of fruit and vegetables